If you look at the safety razors in the market today, what do you notice?

 This razor is great for the wet shaver who does not want to compromise on quality and want something that will really last a lifetime.

 Razors with chrome finishes will last a long time if you take good care of it.
 But even with the best care, chrome will dull over time.

-This is what stainless steel has over metal – it will not fade or rust even in a moist environment.
-The matte finish give it a high end look (this is actually a high end razor!) without being too flashy.
+This is what stainless steel has over metal – it will not fade or rust, even in a moist environment.
+The matte finish gives it a high-end look (this is actually a high-end razor!) without being too flashy.

-If you don’t mind spending $155 for a safety razor then this is a great option for you – you may not need to buy another DE razor in your life.
-Pair this with a Feather blade and you’ll get a BBS shave without feeling the blade.
+If you don’t mind spending a premium for a safety razor, then this is an excellent option for you – you may not need to buy another DE razor in your life.
+Pair this with a Feather blade, and you’ll get a BBS shave without feeling the blade.